thakurmayanksingh/2201641550070/url-shortener/README.md

-# AFFORDMED ASSIGNMENT
-This project is my submission for the Affordmed evaluation.
+This project is my submission.
 It implements a simple URL shortening service with custom logging middleware, redirect handling, and click statistics.

 ### Author
-- **Name:** Mayank Singh
 - **Roll No:** 2201641550070
 - **Email:** mst29310@gmail.com
 - **GitHub Username:** thakurmayanksingh